Company settlement in Denmark

 2. As a Danish entrepreneur, you can also benefit from other tax reliefs and include them in your annual tax return, such as: relief for the cost of renting a flat in Denmark (you need to provide a rental agreement), relief for utilities in a rented flat (you need to provide receipts or bank transfers), relief for travel expenses (e.g. to another country, you need to provide bus tickets, plane tickets, ferry tickets, motorway tolls, etc.).

 3. Every entrepreneur is entitled to receive a special tax return form from SKAT – Selvangivelse – which is sent to the address provided by the taxpayer when registering.
+If you use the services of a virtual office, you are free to use the assigned Danish address for your business.

 4. Those who are self-employed in Denmark must settle their tax return with the Danish tax authorities by 1 July.